atharva253/GRE_TOEFL/GRE AWA/README.md

 Once you complete the videos, you can take up one new prompt from the ETS website every day and write essays.
 Ideally, you should get them checked from your seniors or friends.
 In my case, I just had a couple of days to prepare for AWA.
 So, I instead spent the time reading model responses to prompts on Magoosh and the ETS PowerPrep Tests.
 You can find multiple responses awarded different scores for the same prompt.
 This is accompanied by comments with the reasons for awarding that score.
 That would give you a good idea about what they are looking for in the essays.
 You may also observe the length, flow and paragraph structure of the well-written essays.

+# MOCK TESTS
+For GRE, I would suggest solving the official ETS PowerPrep Mock Papers as they simulate the actual test environment with similar design features.
+You get two free mock tests when you register for the test.
+If you need more practice, you can also appear for a few Magoosh tests.
+You can solve one test before you start your preparation, just to see where you stand and to identify topics which require more attention.